-To understand the effectiveness of the new Framework in improving the use of capital in the NEM, it is useful to examine how the level of MCL has changed over time.
-The MCL requirement for each participant outlines the amount of credit support (i.e., guarantees) they must provide to AEMO.
+To understand the effectiveness of the Framework in improving the use of capital in the NEM, it is useful to examine how the level of MCL has changed over time.
+The MCL requirement for each participant outlines the amount of credit support (i.e., guarantees) each must provide to AEMO.

-However, analysing only the rise or fall of MCL amounts cannot offer a full picture of the effects of the new Framework: by necessity, this value changes with market changes, i.e., changes in demand and price.
+However, analysing the rise or fall of MCL amounts alone does not offer a full picture of the effects of the Framework.
+By default, this value changes with market changes, i.e., changes in demand and price.
 For a more accurate picture, consider the outstandings for the particular years being compared.
 The level of outstandings is a good proxy for the overall price and demand mix.
 Hence, periods of similar outstandings profiles form a good basis for MCL comparison.

-For this analysis, we selected three different years (2011, 2012 and 2013) to compare with 2014, which was the first full year of the new Framework being in effect.
+For this analysis, we selected four different years (2011, 2012, 2013 and 2014) to compare with 2015.
+This approach compares 2015 with the years under the old regime (2011 to 2013) and the current (new) prudential Framework (2014) respectively.

-Of the three earlier years, 2011 offers the most credible comparison of the previous NEM prudential regime with the 2014 new Framework, as 2011 had the most similar year-long level of outstandings.
+Of the four earlier years, 2011 offers the most credible comparison of the previous NEM prudential regime with the 2015 Framework, as 2011 had the most similar year-long level of outstandings.

-As shown in Figure 1, the level of outstandings for the two years, 2011 and 2014, are very similar (apart from the large spike in February 2011).
-It is also quite clear that the level of MCL in 2014 is significantly lower than in 2011, by an average of \$500 million4 over the year.
-This difference is largest in the Shoulder 2 period, which is, between September and November.
+As shown in Figure 1, the levels of outstandings for 2011 and 2015 are similar (apart from the large spike in February 2011).
+It is also evident that the MCL level in 2015 is significantly lower than in 2011, by an average of more than \$600 million4 over the year.
+The difference is largest between January and February.